danielpmorton/pyastrobee/readme.md

 - [ ] Make other environments loadable from astrobee_media (Granite lab, ...)
 - [ ] Decide if we need to modify/refine the VHACD results based on what's important to us
 - [ ] Load the astrobee inside the new ISS model just to confirm it works ok collision-wise
-- [ ] Move things over to workstation 7 - set up NASA resources on that too
-- [ ] Switch over to pytransform3d for rotations/transformations
-- [ ] Understand which joint indices on the astrobee correspond to which locations (and which are fixed / not usable)
-- [ ] Figure out a way to move the astrobee in space (not via controlling a joint)
-- [ ] Write a script to move different joints back and forth and show which index it is
-- [ ] Get a feel for how pybullet controls robot links.
-Write helper functions to control joints
 - [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
-- [ ] Clean up the debugging script and any files leftover from the `meshing` branch rebase that are no longer needed
 - [ ] Set up camera (see dedo)
 - [ ] Set up pointcloud (see dedo)
 - [ ] Try a manifold mesh with the handle being solid